Histosun/SunnyBlog/readme.md

 This is a front-end and back-end separation project.

-The front end uses React + TypeScript + Ant design.
+The front end uses React, TypeScript and Ant design.

 The backend uses ASP.NET core, Web Api, C#, ef core.